In Vitro Testing

 Our most recent development is the introduction of the Monocyte Activation Test (MAT), a non-animal in vitro alternative to the Rabbit Pyrogen Test, which is capable of detecting both endotoxin and non-endotoxin contamination in pharmaceutical products, biotherapeutics and medical devices.

-For more information regarding our current in vitro methods, please visit one of the following links.
+For more information regarding our current in vitro methods, please visit one of the links in the sidebar.